HOW TO BUILD AN EXHIBITION STAND

 - You’ve gathered your free design proposals

-All that’s left to do is select the contractor that you want to work with on your exhibition stand.
+All that’s left to do is select the contractor that you want to work with to build on your exhibition stand.

 Finalise the 3D design and design features on your exhibition stand